 A logistics firm owned by drinks giant, Gerber Juice, has doubled its volumes in the last year, through its warehouses in Bridgwater, Somerset.

-Gerber Juice, which owns numerous brands including Sun Pride, Del Monte and Sunny Delight, celebrated its third party business’s success since it increase its number of pallets to 10,000 a week.
+Gerber Juice, which owns numerous brands including Sun Pride, Del Monte and Sunny Delight, celebrated its third party business’s success since it increases its number of pallets to 10,000 a week.

 One particular firm, The Potted Fish Company, used Gerber to get its business off the ground using the company’s resources to bring products to market.